Zaederx/express-vue-chatapp/README.md

 Once the boot process is complete, you can then view the website from https://localhost:5173/home (if you are using default configurations).

 ## Trying out the Application
+Under the "Links" drop down button, you can select "Login".
+Once you are on the login page, you can enter one of the following emails and passwords to login:
 | Email   | Password | Name |
 |:-------:|:-------:|:-------:|
 |email0@email.com|password|name 0|